Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Giant Breadboards.md

 **Make circuits using giant components** - Explore circuit basics, different components, logic gates, speakers, buzzers and build your own heat alarms and more.

-Last initially checked on 2025-01-23 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on
+Last initially checked on 2025-01-23 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on 2025-02-08 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags